angelosps/School-Simulation/README.md

 This project is about simulating a school building.

-A school building constist of the following:
+A school building consists of the following:
 * a yard
 * a stair
 * three floors